 Pros and Cons of Rust for Pen Testers and Red Team Members

-While Rust is a powerful and efficient language with many advantages, it also has some drawbacks when it comes to pen testing and red teaming.
+While Rust is a powerful and efficient language with many advantages, it also has some drawbacks regarding pen testing and red teaming.
 Let’s explore the pros and cons of using Rust in this field.

 Pros